lior199707/zoo-project/README.md

 ![image](https://user-images.githubusercontent.com/40609600/219543627-bc9aeeea-c7c6-4984-a56d-a27d461520bf.png)

-The sleep button stops all animals threads, meaning the will freeze on the screen.
+The sleep button stops all animals threads, meaning the animals will freeze on the screen.

  ### Wake Up Button